montoyamoraga/tiny-trainable-instruments/docs/instrument1.md

 The instrument can be programmed with a computer and then run as a standalone instrument, or you can use its serial port to communicate with your computer for debugging or interfacing with other software.

-All the training happens on the instrument, and it can be easily retrained by restarting it (press the button once).

 ## Installation

 Follow the instructions on [installation.md](installation.md)